-I was out of my league even thinking we’d be friends, let alone climbing partners.
-She was well experienced with her technical climbing skills, and all anybody could talk about was what a badass she was.
-So I took it upon myself to avoid her like the plague.
-Eventually, I had to work through those feelings and summon all of my courage to walk up to her in the break room one evening.
+One evening, I forced myself to stop being such a bitch and walked up to her in the break room.
 My shift had just ended, and hers was probably just beginning.
-I’d like to think I articulated it well, but I probably blurted out a sad apology for being such a shitty, terrible person, and the fact of the matter was that she intimidated the hell out of me—and maybe she’d like to climb with me some day?
+I’d like to think I articulated it well, but I probably blurted out a sad apology for being such a shitty, terrible person, and the fact of the matter was that she intimidated the hell out of me—and maybe she’d be willing to climb with me someday?

-And then this year the Diamond wasn’t a far away epic idea, but something tangible.
+And then this year the Diamond wasn’t a faraway epic idea, but something tangible.
 Sure, I fell on the crux pitch but whatever.
 That’s not the point.
 We bivyed three nights waiting for weather.
 Hiked the approach twice, crossing snowfields that scared the crap out of me.
 Twenty-two hours of motion.
 Sure, it gets a rep as being a freakin’ climbing gym for locals these days, but it was an epic adventure for us.
 We put in a lot of time up there and earned that mountain.
 I stood at that summit and thought about the other climbs I dream of.
 Cerro Torre…one day that will be possible too.“

 I asked Christina about some of her biggest achievements in climbing: